P065B

 Frequently asked questions

-Is P065B the same as a low voltage or charging system fault?
+Is P065B the same as a low-voltage charging code?

-Not exactly.
-P065B is a performance code meaning the generator is present but not responding correctly to control commands, whereas simple voltage codes indicate the system is outside voltage limits.
+No. P065B is a range/performance code meaning the generator control circuit is behaving inconsistently, whereas voltage codes indicate the system is simply outside voltage limits.

 Can a bad battery set P065B?

 Yes.
-A failing battery can create abnormal loads that prevent the alternator from meeting commanded output targets, triggering this performance fault.
+A failing battery can create abnormal loads that prevent the alternator from meeting commanded output, contributing to this fault.

 Does P065B leave me stranded?

-Not immediately, but if the battery is not being charged adequately, the vehicle will eventually lose electrical power and fail to start.
+Not immediately, but if the battery is not being charged the vehicle will eventually lose electrical power and may fail to start.

 Will replacing the alternator always fix P065B?

 Only if the alternator is the root cause.
-Always verify battery condition and wiring integrity before replacing the alternator.
+Always verify wiring, connectors and battery condition before replacing the alternator.

 Disabling P065B in software